Dashcon2Romania/dashcon2romania.github.io/_posts/2026-03-06-what-is-dashcon2-romania.md

 The event will last for **one day**, from 10 to 20, and will take place on **Saturday, November 21st 2026**, at **Terra Events Hall** in **Bucharest, Romania**.

-_Tickets will be available soon on www.iabilet.ro_
+_Tickets are available [✩HERE✩](https://www.iabilet.ro/bilete-dashcon-two-romania-126037/) through iabilet.ro!_